-The openness that Buchanan has in mind seems clearly to apply not only to positions for which individuals are selected through some process such as university admissions and merit-based selection for employment but also to such things as success through starting one's own business.
-Limits on inheritance can prevent children from richer families from having an unfair advantage in achieving the latter kind of success.
+The openness that Buchanan has in mind seems clearly to apply not only to positions for which individuals are selected through some process such as university admissions and merit-based selection for employment but also to such things as success through starting one's own business. (p.55) Limits on inheritance can prevent children from richer families from having an unfair advantage in achieving the latter kind of success.
 But giving everyone a fair chance of playing would seem to require also that poor children have at least some initial access to capital and credit.
-This could be achieved through minimum inheritance for all, as proposed in different forms by Anthony Atkinson, and by Bruce Ackerman and Anne Alstott5 as some rough and possibly immeasurable absence of major differences in he ability to produce values in whatever 'game' is most appropriate for the particular situation for the person who participates." p.
-132.
+This could be achieved through minimum inheritance for all, as proposed in different forms by Anthony Atkinson, and by Bruce Ackerman and Anne Alstott.